fluencelabs/effectors/README.md

 In the `example/`, you may find the ways to import the module into your project and use in the facade module.
 Read `example/README.md` for more details.

+# How to start developing the effectors

+We prepared the [effector-template](https://github.com/fluencelabs/effector-template/) repository to serve as a basic effector template.
+We build our cURL and IPFS effector on top of this template as an example.